minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/semin-murtic/USART/non-functional_requirements.rst

    :references:
    :verification-and-validation:

-   System should maintain stable communication at high baud rates without data loss
+   System should maintain reliable and consistent transfer of data at high baud rates without data loss